-Bicor is used to treat heart failure.
-It is usually used in combination with other medicines.
+Bisoprolol is used to treat heart failure.
+It is usually used in combination with other medicines

 Heart failure occurs when the heart muscle is weak and unable to pump enough blood to supply the body's needs.
-Heart failure may start off with no symptoms, but as the condition progresses patients may feel short of breath and notice swelling of the feet and ankles due to fluid build up.
+Heart failure may start off with no symptoms, but as the condition progresses patients may feel short of breath and notice swelling of the feet and ankles due to fluid build-up.

-Bicor belongs to a group of medicines called beta-blockers.
+Bisoprolol belongs to a group of medicines called beta-blockers.

 These medicines work by affecting the body's response to some nerve impulses, especially in the heart.
-As a result, it decreases the heart's need for blood and oxygen and therefore reduces the amount of work the heart has to do.
-Bicor also slows your heart rate, which in turn increases the efficiency of your heart.
+As a result, it decreases the heart's need for blood and oxygen and therefore reduces the amount of work the heart must do.

+Bisoprolol also slows your heart rate, which in turn increases the efficiency of your heart.

-Bicor can help to reduce the number of heart failure episodes needing hospital admission and also the risk of sudden death.
+Bisoprolol can help to reduce the number of heart failure episodes needing hospital admission and the risk of sudden death.

-Your doctor may have prescribed Bicor for another reason.
-Ask your doctor if you have any questions about why Bicor has been prescribed for you.
+Ask your doctor if you have any questions about why this medicine has been prescribed for you.